LifeBogger presents the Full Story of a Football Genius known by the Nickname; “Raumdeuter or False 9”.

 Even his haircut is pretty tame, preferring to keep his mop in its natural colour and somewhat unkempt.

-While the rest of his teammates are squeezing into the modern technologically-advanced torso-hugging shirts, Muller prefers the more traditional baggy look.
+While the rest of his teammates are squeezing into the modern, technologically advanced torso-hugging shirts, Muller prefers the more traditional baggy look.

 Away from football, he is a man who likes to keep things on the low and would rather spend a quiet time at home with Lisa, who herself is very different from the typical wife of a sportsman.

 “He’s the same person he always was, very grounded.
 He doesn’t act like a star at all,” his former coach at TSV Pahl Wolfgang Czerwenka told AFP.

 He named himself as such because his strength as an attacker is not dribbling, passing or shooting but “in finding space.”

 He has also been called “The unpredictable Mr Versatile”.
 Be it on the right-hand side, behind the striker or leading the line as a false nine, Müller always gives 100 per cent.

-The young German showed Maradona otherwise when he put one goal past Argentina in the World Cup and later made light of the incident saying…“He won’t think I’m a ball boy anymore”.
+The young German showed Maradona otherwise when he put one goal past Argentina in the World Cup and later made light of the incident, saying…“He won’t think I’m a ball boy anymore”.
 Nicely done Tom!

-Thomas Muller has long been one of the most dangerous attacking midfielders in the world thanks to his instinctive style, untraceable movement and ability to seemingly always finding himself at the right spot at the right time.
+Thomas Muller has long been one of the most dangerous attacking midfielders in the world thanks to his instinctive style, untraceable movement and ability to seemingly always find himself at the right spot at the right time.

 Both Bayern Munich and the German national team usually play a 4-2-3-1 formation, and Muller is most often part of the three attacking midfielders behind the central striker.

-So it was no surprise that Müller has developed a particular knack for netting in penalties.
-One of his main strength his focus and a remarkably cool temperament under pressure situation.
+So it was no surprise that Müller had developed a particular knack for netting in penalties.
+One of his main strengths is his focus and a remarkably cool temperament under pressure situations.

-During the run-up, he keeps his eyes fixed on the goalkeeper, which in turn helps him to slot the ball in opposite direction to where Keeper dives.
+During the run-up, he keeps his eyes fixed on the goalkeeper, which in turn helps him to slot the ball in the opposite direction to where Keeper dives.

-Muller’s father is called Gerhard but he has no resemblance to former German international Gerd Mueller, the renowned ‘Der Bomber’ who and a legend in the 1970s.
+Muller’s father is called Gerhard, but he has no resemblance to former German international Gerd Mueller, the renowned ‘Der Bomber’ who and a legend in the 1970s.

 The two have, however, did an advertisement together.
 Gerd is on record saying he was an admirer of Thomas’s talents.

-The legendary German’s prediction was spot on and Thomas continues to lead the line for Germany and is a worthy wearer of the number 13 shirt that was previously worn by Der Bomber.
+The legendary German’s prediction was spot on, and Thomas continues to lead the line for Germany and is a worthy wearer of the number 13 shirt that was previously worn by Der Bomber.

-Not being the usual media hungry kind of superstar, Thomas Muller likes to keep away from the glitz and the glam, but still maintains a line of communication with his fans through his profiles on various social media platforms.
+Not being the usual media-hungry kind of superstar, Thomas Muller likes to keep away from the glitz and the glam but still maintains a line of communication with his fans through his profiles on various social media platforms.